2028 Copa América

-The 2028 Copa América will be the 49th edition of the Copa América.
-The primary football competition will be between the national teams of South America.
+The 2028 Copa América will be the 49th edition of the Copa América, the primary football competition between the national teams of South America.
 The competition, organized by CONMEBOL, is the oldest continental football tournament still running today.
-Argentina is the defending champion, having won its record 16th title in 2024.
+Argentina are the two-time defending champions, having won their record 16th title in 2024.

 Host selection

 The host for the 2028 Copa América has yet to be announced.
 Potential candidates include: